How Does the new Electric Vehicle Tax Credit for 2022 Work?

 - Cars and batteries must be assembled within the United States, and the minerals included within the battery must be mined in the U.S. or countries with free trade agreements.

+The recent Inflation Reduction Act will help the United States into a sustainable future, incentivizing things like clean energy, electric vehicles (EV), and sustainable infrastructure.
+One of the most talked about incentives are those for electric vehicles.
+People looking to switch to EVs can take advantage of the re-designed Clean Vehicle Tax Credit, but not all of the changes for EVs are going to benefit car buyers right away.
+It might take a bit for the electric vehicle industry to meet some rigorous requirements.
 Before the Inflation Reduction Act was signed, the federal EV tax credit was based on the size of the car’s battery, in kilowatt0hours, for a total incentive of up to $7,500.
 There was also a limit on what cars qualify, based on the number of EVs sold by the car manufacturer – only the first 200,000 EVs sold per manufacturer could take advantage of the tax credit.
 This was incredibly limited.

 For electric vehicles purchased after the signing of the IRA, but before the start of 2023, these same rules still apply.
 However, there is now an additional requirement.
 EV’s purchased between August 16th, 2022, and December 31st, 2022, must be assembled in North America.
 This is in addition to the existing eligibility criteria.
 Right now, some vehicles meet the current EV tax credit requirements and the assembly criteria.
 These are the BMW 330e, xDrive45e, certain Ford EV models, the Nissan Leaf, Mercedes EQ5, along with any pre-orders for the Lucid EV.